How will COVID-19 affect in-person summer programs?

 I am a WashU employee, can I use my tuition benefit for these programs?

-It is possible for employees to use their WashU tuition benefit to help pay for the High School Summer Scholars Program.
-You are only allowed eight semesters worth of tuition assistance per child and the High School Summer Scholars Program would count as one of those semesters.
+It is possible for employees to use their WashU tuition benefit to help pay for the for credit programs.
+You are only allowed eight semesters worth of tuition assistance per child and our programs would count as one of those semesters.
 Please contact the Office of Human Resources for further information.
 Our noncredit programs are not eligible for this tuition benefit.

 We do offer a 10% discount to all admitted students of benefits-eligible WashU employees.
-This discount applies to all of our programs which include: High School Summer Scholars, High School Summer Institutes, Middle School Summer Challenge, and Early College Scholars.
 In order to qualify for the discount, a student must be admitted to an eligible program and be a dependent child both by relation (birth, legally adopted, or step-child) and financially to a benefits-eligible WashU employee.
-A completed WashU Employee Discount Verification Form must also be submitted to our office by May 1.
+For more information on the employee discount please visit Fees and Scholarships.

 For more information about the residence hall, curfew, security and social activities visit Residential Life.

 We do have another option for students not interested in a residential program.
-Early College Scholars allows students to enroll in select WashU undergraduate courses during the day or evening while commuting from home.
+Early College Scholars allows St. Louis area students to enroll in a WashU undergraduate course while commuting from home.

 What is the supervision for pre-college students?